jpsank/engl353/README.md

 RQ: Can we predict the geographical location of a rapper based on the lyrics of their songs?
 What linguistic patterns are predictive?
 To what extent do LLMs encode information predictive of geography?

 The document containing my final report is available [here](353%20Final%20Report.docx).
+ChatGPT was utilized in the making of this project, including for code assistance and in generating drafts of the written report.

 ## Existing Literature